ManuNeuro/EmmanuelCalvet/_posts/2022-01-12-quantum-tuto-p1.md

 image: /assets/article_images/2022-01-12-quantum-tuto-p1/quantum-cover-sunscreen.jpg
 ---

+# Hands on Quantum Computing in Qiskit
+Welcome to this series of labs to learn the `Qiskit` library for quantum computing.
+This series will give you the building blocks to understand quantum machine learning.

 # Single-qubit and multi-qubit states

 This lab will teach you how to write `Qiskit` code and investigate single-qubit and multi-qubit states using the `Bloch-sphere` and `qpshere` visualization.
 Finally you will run a program on a real quantum computer!